How much does home insurance cost?

 Home floor space: Larger homes generally mean higher rebuild costs which means higher premiums

-Rebuild value: Your home’s rebuild value encompasses all potential labour and material costs to rebuild your entire home should the worst happen
+Rebuild value: Your home’s rebuild value encompasses all potential labour and material costs to rebuild your entire home if the worst happens

 💡 Top tip: You only need buildings insurance if you own your home.
 If you rent, your landlord is responsible for the buildings insurance.